feliciofilipe/book-list/README.md

 # book-list [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)]
 A List of books I've read or wish to read.
 Check this list if you are having trouble picking a gift for me :laughing::laughing:
+I mantain this repository so I can keep track of them.

 ## Read :green_book: